antonio-urbano/KeProject/Cryptocurrency/README.md

 This ontology includes a set of classes and properties modelled for crypto currency market data.

 The data include the Price, volume, market cap, and rank for all currencies.
-It also change in cryptocurrency indicators calculated on an interval of 7 days.
+It also has change in cryptocurrency indicators calculated on an interval of 7 days.
 It also provides basic information about the cryptocurrencies.
 Details included in the data:

 Cryprocurrency data: currency name, id, status, price, price date, symbol, circulating_supply, max_supply, logo url, market cap, number of exchanges, number of pairs, number of pairs unmapped, first candle date, first trade date, first order book date, first price date, rank, rank delta, high, high timestamp.